 We wanted to know more about how to translate college smarts into ‘innovator’ smarts to land a great job after graduation.
 We asked Kristen to share some of the insights from Koru’s training program.

 Kristen says for recent college graduates, the very first step of the job-seeking process has nothing to do with sending resumes.
 It’s all about discovery.
 That means researching different fields and asking questions like “What’s a day in the life like on the job?”
+“What are the important job skills for this position/company?”
 Then, once you have answered some of those questions, commit to a direction.

 “Just get to 51% certain you want to pursue a path,” she says.
 Why?
 The goal is to start working in a position that helps get on you on a career path, which you can always change.